sugchand/qemu-img-build/README.md

 	* Test the qemu image using the 'run-vm.sh' script.
 User can either ssh or vnc to access the VM.

+## Notes
+    * Refer 'https://wiki.ubuntu.com/Releases' to configure release names in 'config.h'

+    * Script cannot create an image from outdated/end of life releases.

+    * It is noted each release of ubuntu uses different softwares,tools  and configuration for release to release.
+More details on these specific release changes can found below.

+    * It is possible that VM may not have network connectivity due to wrong interface naming. watch out configuration in '/etc/network/interfaces' when network is managed by 'networking' service.

+### Ubuntu-18.04(Bionic)
+    * network is being managed by 'network-manager'.
+Add it to 'IMG_APPS' when building the image.
+    * Network is being managed by 'netplan' from bionic release onwards.
+      Delete interface from '/etc/network/interfaces' to avail the interface to netplan.
+      (may need restart)

 ***Please feel free to reach me if you face any issues with the script.***